 Quantitative - Attendance is checked at each evaluation point.
 A student must have at least 66.67% attendance at the earned 338 clock hour evaluation period, or the student will be placed on financial aid warning for the next evaluation period.
 If the student fails to meet the 66.67% pace of attendance by the end of the warning period, financial aid eligibility is terminated.
 The student must file an appeal with the Director of Education if they wish to remain in school.
-If the appeal is approved the student will be placed on financial aid.
+If the appeal is approved the student will be placed on financial aid probation and will not be eligible for any additional financial aid.